rpep/tcl_kernel/README.rst

 Copyright 2015-2016 Ryan Pepper, Thomas Kluyver, Hans Fangohr, University of Southampton.

 This work was supported by an EPSRC Doctoral Training Centre grant (EP/L015382/1).

+I do not have time to add functionality to this project anymore but will happily review and merge pull requests to add new features/fix bugs.